 - Describe child development in the first year

 - Create strategies to co-parent with your partner

 - Demonstrate how to strengthen friendship, intimacy, and conflict regulation skills

 - Recognize the signs of postpartum mood, anxiety, and adjustment disorders and be aware of support or treatment options

-The six-week workshop will be held on six consecutive Wednesdays from 6:00 pm - 8:00 pm:
+The five-week workshop will be held on five consecutive Sundays from 2:00 pm - 4:30 pm:

 Location: The workshop will be located in the upstairs conference room of our second office at 6614 Shallowford Road in Lewisville.

 Fee: The fee for the workshop is $175 per couple (not per person).
 This INCLUDES your workshop materials: one couples workbook and six card decks.

 Early Registration: Save $25!
 Register by March 5, 2018 and pay only $150.